skyfielders/python-skyfield/skyfield/documentation/almanac.rst

 simply create a star object with the coordinates of the position you are interested in
 (see :doc:`stars`).
-Here, for example, are rising and setting times for the Galactic Center:
+Here, for example, is the rising time for the Galactic Center:

 .. testcode::